osipovarev/github-intro/README.md

 We will be running through this repo using first the command line and then GitHub Desktop or VSCode git integration.

 These steps will primarily happen on the command line.
-Make sure you have the GitHub CLI installed and authenticated.
+Make sure you have the GitHub CLI installed and authenticated if you want to use the command line to do the pull request.
+Otherwise, you can use the GitHub website.

 0. Break into pairs
 1. Fork this repo (and name the forked repo `github-intro-YOURNAME`)
 2. Clone your forked repo onto your local computer